keboola/connection-docs/management/project/migration/index.md

 {:toc}

 Keboola Connection is available in multiple [regions](https://developers.keboola.com/overview/api/#regions-and-endpoints) — currently in the US (connection.keboola.com) and EU (connection.eu-central-1.keboola.com).
 Each region instance is a completely independent full stack of Keboola Connection services.
-Project is always located in one KBC stack (region).
-In case you need to migrate project for whatever reason between regions you can achieve that with cooperation with [Keboola Support](/management/support/)
+Project is always located in one of KBC stacks (regions).
+In case you need to migrate project for whatever reason between regions you can achieve that in cooperation with [Keboola Support](/management/support/).

 ## Migration steps